bzemskova/2D_seaice_simulations/README.md

 ### Specific simulations

-- "code" folder: code scripts to set up and run Oceananigans simulations (.jl files) and Jupyter Notebooks for analysis (.ipynb) for each of the six performed numerical simulations
+- "code" folder: code scripts to set up and run Oceananigans simulations (.jl files) for each of the six performed numerical simulations
+-
+- "analysis" folder: Jupyter Notebooks for analysis (.ipynb) for each of the six performed numerical simulations

 - nondimensional parameters for each of the six performed numerical simulations (each "cluster"):